ac-custom-shaders-patch/inipp/README.md

 # Credits

-- For working with files and values, some code from [Reshade](https://github.com/crosire/reshade) by crosire is used;
+- To working with files and values, some code from [Reshade](https://github.com/crosire/reshade) by crosire is used;
-- For sorting, [alphanum.hpp](http://www.davekoelle.com/alphanum.html) by David Koelle;
+- Alphanumerical sorting thanks to [alphanum.hpp](http://www.davekoelle.com/alphanum.html) by David Koelle;
 - JSON is serialized with [library by Niels Lohmann](https://github.com/nlohmann/json);
 - Expressions are made possible by [Lua](https://www.lua.org/).